KevinBian107/ensemble-imbalanced-data/README.md

                                         n_estimators=140))])
 ```

-The confusion matrix for this base model is illustrated as below:
+We fit this model to the training data set and then use it for some simple evaluation.
+This model actually got an accuracy of `0.7672625821372197`, this sounds pretty good!
+But wait, remanber that accuracy does not entell everything.
+We can look at the confusion matrix for this base model is illustrated as below:

 <p align="center"><img src="assets/base_evaluation.svg" alt="base eval" width="500"/></p>

-Turns out the original dataset is highly **imbalanced**, making the model always predicting a `rating` of 5 not missing many of the other details.
+Turns out the original dataset target is highly **imbalanced**, making the model always predicting a `rating` of 5 not missing many of the other details.
 This also means that as long as the model is always predicting the `rating` of 5, it will get an accuracy of 77% because 77% of the `rating` is 5 -> **accuracy doesn't entell everything!**.
 Thus, we need a better model than this that can capture some what more feature information, more engineering is needed!

 # Final Model: Ensemble Learning
 [Back to Catalog](#content-for-this-project)